All Episodes

 You can advance against them.

-And when they start tearing the flag down and they start telling Jewish students they can't go to school, uh that's it.
+And when they start tearing the flag down and they start telling Jewish students they can't go to school, that's it.

-I think that's a line that that has now been crossed that even if you're on the left, you can't tolerate that any longer.
+That even if you're on the left, you can't tolerate that any longer.

 And unity in America may actually happen because the shared pain becomes intolerable for all of us.

-Yeah, Brian Mudd here with uh with John Rich and John, uh you're talking about uh a concert that comes to mind.
+And John, you talking about a concert that comes to mind.

-Well, I've done a I've done around four thousand concerts.
+Well, I've done around 4,000 concerts.

 I've done a lot.

-And I think it's because that is their way to voice their their support for the country and to voice their opposition to anybody that wants to tear it down.
+And I think it's because that is their way to voice their support for the country and to voice their opposition to anybody that wants to tear it down.

-They're looking for a way to project their patriotism right now, and that's what those guys did at UNC.
+They're looking for a way to project their patriotism right now.

 Anybody in college listening right now, you go back and you find all the people that love this country, which is most of them, and say, hey, let's have our own thing.

-This is not a protest, this is a support rally for America.
+This is a support rally for America.

-You know, back in the day we did some rallies for America, uh, Glenn Beck was a big help and and organized a lot of that stuff way back when I participated in a couple of those.
+Glenn Beck was a big help and organized a lot of that stuff way back when.

-You you really can find it in the in those moments, and you know, John, you get me thinking.
+You really can find it in those moments.

-We often during adversity we see what we're made of and we we see the worst, and that tends to be the most visible and it often can be the loudest, but you know, uh is this, you know, perhaps the moment that we we get back to that place that we used to be in and and that we do take this country back.
+But, you know, is this perhaps the moment that we get back to that place that we used to be in and that we do take this country back?

 But at the point we're at now, it's in all of our backyards.